 The 2013-2015 Ride Rodeo Binding has an upgrade to the Chassis where there is now a smaller disc (mini disc) so there is less contact with the board than before.
-This makes for an easier flex under foot and better response.
+This makes for an easier flex underfoot and better response.

-So all in all we liked the Rodeo and if you can get past the toe strap issues we had then this isn’t a bad binding at all.
+So, all in all, we liked the Rodeo and if you can get past the toe strap issues we had then this isn’t a bad binding at all.

-The 2015, 2014 and 2013 Ride Rodeo Bindings are all pretty similar in terms of ride but we like the ankle strap better with the 2014 and 2015.
+2015, 2014 and 2013 Ride Rodeo Bindings are all pretty similar in terms of the ride but we like the ankle strap better with the 2014 and 2015.

 The Ride Rodeo has a lot of new 2012 tech but still has some good things from 2011.
 The old is the highback which was new for 2011 but it’s still a great high back.
-The ankle strap and toe strap are old tech as well but they still do a great job.
+The ankle strap and toe strap are an old tech as well but they still do a great job.
 The Rodeo has the new chassis that really does a good job with flex under foot and turn initiation.